cfdrake/todoist-cli/README.md

 # todoist-cli

-A simple commandline interface for [Todoist](http://todoist.com) projects and items.
+A simple commandline interface for managing [Todoist](http://todoist.com) projects and items.

 ## Installation